Purpose and scope

-Local HPTs continue to lead on the management of outbreaks in care homes, according to their statutory duties under the Public Health Etc. (Scotland) Act 2008.
+Local HPTs lead on the management of outbreaks in the community, when indicated, including care homes, prisons and other closed settings, according to their statutory duties under the Public Health Etc. (Scotland) Act 2008.

-They make decisions on outbreak control using a risk assessment approach.
-This considers the circumstances of the outbreak and the care home itself.
+They make decisions on outbreak control using a population-based risk assessment approach.
+This considers the circumstances of the outbreak, the setting itself, and the individuals involved.

 Self-isolation will be in place for service users who are symptomatic or confirmed COVID-19 cases.

 Some service users may find restrictions on their movements difficult to follow during an outbreak.
 For example, service users who walk with purpose.
 They often need increased support during an outbreak.
 The Scottish Government COVID-19: living with dementia in care homes guidance has more information.

 Non-residential services should consider pausing activity for a few days in discussion with their local HPT.

 Infection prevention and control measures

 A number of outbreak management measures are available, as advised by the HPT.

 These include, but are not limited to: